gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

 ## Build application Docker image

-1. Open the GCP console from your browser.
-[GCP Console](https://console.cloud.google.com/) and open the Cloud Shell.
+1. Open the [GCP Console](https://console.cloud.google.com) from your browser and then open the Cloud Shell.

 1. Navigate to the `google-k8s-workshop/sample-app` folder

-    ```
+    ```shell
-    $ cd google-k8s-workshop-v2/sample-app
+    cd google-k8s-workshop-v2/sample-app
     ```

-    `google-k8s-workshop-v2` repository should be cloned in the previous exercise.
+    > Note: `google-k8s-workshop-v2` repository should be cloned in the previous exercise.

 1. Set the `IMAGE` variable and build the Docker image